IngPorto/Unity3DMobileGame/README.md

 # Unity3DMobileGame
+> For Android 4 or Upper

-Kalü Adventure is a mobile game which use the device's rotation as mechanic
+Kalü Adventure is a mobile game which use the device's rotation as game mechanic.

+It is a Demo for University Project, which intention is show the mains interfaces functionalities, game mechanics and game art.